sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 - **Order ID** is the unique identifier assigned an Order.
 Clicking the arrow-down icon will display the Order variables and the Jobs passed by the Order.
 - **Label** indicates the latest position of an Order in the Workflow.
 Users can assign *Labels* to Workflow Instructions that will be displayed and otherwise the technical position will be indicated.
-- **History Status** indicates the the latest outcome in the Order's life.
+- **History Status** indicates the latest outcome in the Order's life.
   - If Orders are completed, then the *History Status* will be *successful* or *failed*.
   - If Orders are not completed, the *History Status* will be *in progress*.
 - **Order State** indicates the Order's latest state, see [Order States](/order-states).